Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Introduction

 \subsection{The derived category of an orbifold surface}

-When $\mathcal{X}$ is a surface with $m$ orbifold points $p_i$ admitting local charts of the form $[\mathbb{C}^2/G_i]$ with $G_i\subset GL_2(\mathbb{C})$ a small finite subgroup, it was proved by Ishii and Ueda \cite[Theorem 1.4]{ishii_special_2013} (see also \cite{gugiatti_full_2023},\cite{ishii_mckay_nodate},\cite{ito_special_2001}) that there is a semiorthogonal decomposition of the form This decomposition has a component which is the fully faithful image under a Fourier-Mukai functor $\Phi$ of the derived category of a smooth surface $Y$, the minimal resolution of the coarse space $X$ of $\mathcal{X}$.
-Moreover, for each orbifold point $p_i\in\mathcal{X}$, there is a component $\mathbf{e}_{p_i}$ admitting a full exceptional collection $N^{p_i}_j$ of sheaves\footnote{We use the notation $N_j$ instead of the notation $E_j$ which appears in \cite[Proposition 8.1]{ishii_special_2013} so as to not confuse these with the exceptional curves in the resolution $Y$. } with support at the orbifold point which are indexed by the non-special representations of $G_i$ (the notion of special representations was introduced in \cite{wunram_reflexive_1988}, where it is shown that the nontrivial special representations correspond to the exceptional curves of the minimal resolution of the quotient singularity).
-In the case where $p_i$ is a $\frac{1}{k_i}(1,1)$ point, there are exceptional collections $\mathbf{e}_{p_i}=\langle N^{p_i}_2,\dots, N^{p_i}_{k_i-1}\rangle$ with each $N^{p_i}_{j}=\mathcal{O}_{p_i}\otimes \rho_j$ being an equivariant skyscraper sheaf supported at $p_i$ (this is not necessarily true for other types of cyclic quotient singularities).
-We will use the notation $e^{p_i}_j:=\mathcal{O}_{p_i}\otimes \rho_j$, as in \cite{gugiatti_full_2023}.
+When $\mathcal{X}$ is a surface with $N$ orbifold points $\{q_m\}_{m=1}^N$ admitting local charts of the form $[\mathbb{C}^2/G_m]$ with $G_m\subset GL_2(\mathbb{C})$ a small finite subgroup, it was proved by Ishii and Ueda \cite[Theorem 1.4]{ishii_special_2013} (see also \cite{gugiatti_full_2023},\cite{ishii_mckay_nodate},\cite{ito_special_2001}) that there is a semiorthogonal decomposition of the form This decomposition has a component which is the fully faithful image under a Fourier-Mukai functor $\Phi$ of the derived category of a smooth surface $Y$, the minimal resolution of the coarse space $X$ of $\mathcal{X}$.
+Moreover, for each orbifold point $q_m\in\mathcal{X}$, there is a component $\mathbf{e}_{q_m}$ admitting a full exceptional collection $N^{q_m}_d$ of sheaves\footnote{We use the notation $N_d$ instead of the notation $E_d$ which appears in \cite[Proposition 8.1]{ishii_special_2013} so as to not confuse these with the exceptional curves in the resolution $Y$. } with support at the orbifold point which are indexed by the non-special representations $\rho_d$ of $G_m$ (the notion of special representations was introduced in \cite{wunram_reflexive_1988}, where it is shown that the nontrivial special representations correspond to the exceptional curves of the minimal resolution of the quotient singularity).